Anaheim Ducks: Bob Murray era (2008–2021)

+Bruce Boudreau as head coach

-Before the 2011–12 season began, the team mourned the loss of former Mighty Duck Ruslan Salei, who died in a plane crash with several other former NHL players of Kontinental Hockey League (KHL) club Lokomotiv Yaroslavl.
+Before the 2011–12 season began, former Mighty Duck Ruslan Salei died in a plane crash with several other former NHL players of Kontinental Hockey League (KHL) club Lokomotiv Yaroslavl.
 The team wore a black patch with his former jersey number, 24, in current team numbering.
-The Ducks started the season with NHL Premiere games in Helsinki and Stockholm.
-This was the third time in franchise history that they started the regular season with games in Europe.
+The Ducks started the season with 2011 NHL Premiere games in Helsinki and Stockholm.
+This was the second time in franchise history that they started the regular season with games in Europe.
 They lost 4–1 to the Buffalo Sabres in Helsinki but defeated the New York Rangers 2–1 after a shootout in Stockholm.
 After a slow start to the season, the Ducks replaced head coach Randy Carlyle with former Washington Capitals head coach Bruce Boudreau.
-The rest of the season was mostly forgettable, as the Ducks could not get out of the hole they dug themselves in the first half of the season, and ultimately failed to reach the playoffs in the 2011–12 season.
+Although the team had a 17–3–4 run in the second half of the season, the Ducks ultimately failed to reach the playoffs in the 2011–12 season.

 The 2012–13 season was shortened to 48 games due to a labor lockout.
-When play resumed in January 2013 after a new collective bargaining agreement was signed, the Ducks opened the season by sweeping a two-game Canadian road trip with a decisive 7–3 victory against the Vancouver Canucks on January 19, followed by a 5–4 decision against the Calgary Flames on January 21.
-Their home opener came on January 25, also against the Canucks, who would prevail 5–0.
-The distinction of the Ducks' longest homestand was split between two five-game stretches from March 18–25 and from April 3–10.
-Anaheim's lengthiest road trip was a six-game haul from February 6–16.
 Due to the shortened season and the compacted game scheduling, all games were to be played against the Ducks' own Western Conference opponents, and no games were played against Eastern Conference teams.
 The Ducks finished the season with a 30–12–6 record and would win their second Pacific Division title in franchise history.
-In the Western Conference quarter-finals, they ended up losing to the seventh-seeded Detroit Red Wings in seven games, despite holding a 3–2 series lead after Game 5.
+In the conference quarterfinals, they ended up losing to the seventh-seeded Detroit Red Wings in seven games, despite holding a 3–2 series lead after game five.